 Drowning in movies is usually a huge spectacle with lots of flailing and splashing around, but in reality it isn’t always so obvious.
 In addition to seeing someone struggling to swim, keep a look out for more subtle signs like glassy eyes and a tilted-back head.

 Both alcohol and drugs impair your balance, vision and judgment — three senses you’ll definitely need when boating, especially if you happen to fall overboard.
 When it comes to boating, it’s best to leave the drinks on land.
 If you have been drinking never operate a boat.
 BUI laws exist just like DUI laws.

 Lacking boating education and skills

 In most states, you must have a boating education card to operate a boat.
 Not only is it a legal requirement, but the knowledge gained will help keep you safe in case of any emergencies.
 Need your card?
-Take a NASBLA- and state-approved boating safety course through Boat Ed.
+Take a state and NASBLA approved boating safety course through Boat Ed or ilearntoboat.